Simatwa/python-tgpt/docs/README.md

 You can also simply use `pytgpt` instead of `python -m pytgpt`.

-Starting from version 0.1.2, `generate` is the default command if you issue a prompt, and `interactive` takes action if you don't.
-Therefore, something like this will generate a response and exit `$ pytgpt "<Your prompt>"` while `$ pytgpt` will fire up an interactive prompt.
+Starting from version 0.2.7, running `$ pytgpt` without any other command or option will automatically enter the `interactive` mode.
+Otherwise, you'll need to explicitly declare the desired action, for example, by running `$ pytgpt generate`.

 <details>